 A decentralized solution to double-spending

-The solution consists of all transactions being publicly published to all participants (nodes) in the network and for all participants to agree on a common history of every transaction which is locked cryptographically in a chronological chain of transaction blocks (a blockchain) through a process called proof-of-work.
-Proof-of-work is used to ensure that the longest blockchain was created by the majority of the computing power in the network, and it is always the longest blockchain that is considered as the correct transaction history.
+The solution consists of all transactions being publicly published to all participants (nodes) in the network, and for all participants to agree on a common history of every transaction, which is locked cryptographically in a chronological chain of transaction blocks (a blockchain) through a process called proof-of-work.
+Proof-of-work is used to ensure that the longest blockchain was created by the majority of the computing power in the network, and it is always the longest blockchain (created with the most work) that is considered as the correct transaction history.
 Bitcoin uses proof-of-work to solve the computer science problem “Byzantine Generals’ Problem” which concerns how different participants in an insecure communication network can coordinate with each other in a safe manner.

 Incentives for verifying transactions, i.e. to lock in transactions in the blockchain by spending computational power, is given by rewarding those who manage to compute a cryptographic solution to a transaction block with a predetermined number of newly created bitcoins, and additionally they receive all the transaction fees that the transactions in the block contains.
 This process of creating new bitcoins by performing calculations that verifies transactions is called mining, it has similarities with the way new gold is put in circulation.
 The difficulty of finding a cryptographic solution to a block of transactions is automatically adjusted so that it takes on average 10 minutes for all the computing power connected to the network to randomly find a solution.